Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 A separate section of the report is dedicated to the use of photo and video recording means.

-• 2022 — 18 appeals;
+- 2022 — 18 appeals;

-• 2023 — 514 appeals;
+- 2023 — 514 appeals;

-• 2024 — 3,319 appeals;
+- 2024 — 3,319 appeals;

-• 2025 — 6,014 appeals.
+- 2025 — 6,014 appeals.

 The Commission identified several problems in the use of body cameras:

-1) Lack of separate accounting of violations
+1) Lack of separate accounting for violations

-The National Police reported that separate accounting of official investigations due to absence or switching off of body cameras is not maintained.
+The National Police reported that separate accounting of official investigations due to the absence or switching off of body cameras is not maintained.

 2) Problem of stopping video recording